DAflamingFOX/Portfolio/README.md

 This product and its associated files are the intellectual property of [Jeffrey Morris](https://github.com/daflamingfox).

-Unless explicit written permission is granted by the owner;, you may NOT:
+Unless explicit written permission is granted by the owner, you may NOT:

 - distribute or share the product or its files
 - clone, copy, or reproduce the product or its files